jalil-M/jalil-M.github.io/index.md

 <div id="top-country-palm-oil"></div>

-While the United States are represented as not using much palm oil, it turns out they simply have a different _name_ for it: "vegetal oil"!
+While the United States are represented as not using much palm oil, it turns out they simply have a different _name_ for it: "vegetable oil"!

 # Impact of social status on nutritive health